 Instead, find a distraction to make the cat stop licking you.
 For example, you can start by playing and interacting with him.
 Also, consider playing with toys to keep him busy.

 Tasty food is also an excellent distractor, but I wouldn’t recommend much of it because too many treats may be harmful to their health.

 Is it normal for my cat to lick my toes?

 Yes, licking, in general, is normal behavior for cats.
 In any case, most cats spend most of their time grooming and napping.

 Why does my cat sit at my feet and stare at me?

-As a cat owner, you probably have asked yourself, why does my cat lick my toes?
-It’s nothing to worry about as cats are naturally affectionate animals.
+As a cat owner, you have probably asked yourself, why does my cat lick my toes?
+It’s nothing to worry about, as cats are naturally affectionate animals.